User Guide

 How to contact teachers

-You cannot send Moodle message to the teachers unless they instruct you to contact them via Moodle.
+You cannot send Moodle messages to the teachers unless they instruct you to contact them via Moodle.

 Before starting to use Moodle

-Please install at least the following software on your PC in order to view the materials posted in Moodle and submit the assignments.
+Please install at least the following software on your PC to view the materials posted in Moodle and submit the assignments.

 • Microsoft Office (Word, Excel, PowerPoint, etc.)

-Basically, the tasks to be submitted to Moodle should be created in Microsoft Office unless instructed by a teacher.
+Unless instructed by a teacher, the tasks to be submitted to Moodle should be created in Microsoft Office.

 https://ccweb.cc.sophia.ac.jp/en/userguide/service/sv-11-en/